Selected Publications

 For a complete list of publications and citation metrics, please visit my Google Scholar profile.

-- An Augmented Reality/Internet of Things Prototype for Just-in-Time Astronaut TrainingVirtual, Augmented and Mixed Reality: 9th International Conference, VAMR 2017Presents an AR system that provides context-aware training and guidance by integrating with IoT systems, demonstrating feasibility for reducing pre-flight training requirements.View Publication →
+- An Augmented Reality/Internet of Things Prototype for Just-in-Time Astronaut TrainingVirtual, Augmented and Mixed Reality: 9th International Conference, VAMR 2017An augmented reality and Internet of Things (IoT) system that delivers context-aware training and guidance.
+The results suggest it could reduce pre-flight training requirements.View Publication →